Bodypace/bodypace-facilities-server/README.md

 Server that aggregates, stores and shares various kinds of information related to health.
 For now only queues to benefits provided by Poland public healthcare (NFZ).

 This project is not ready for production use, and development is paused until version 0.0.1 of [bodypace-personal-data-server](https://github.com/Bodypace/bodypace-personal-data-server) is finished.
-It should work tho if you want to try it out (all tests are passing but idk if setup on fresh machine is as simple as `npm init`).
+It should work tho if you want to try it out (all tests are passing but idk if setup on fresh machine is as simple as `npm install`).

 ## Features to do